CDCgov/EPHTrackR/README.md

 automatically by all the other functions in this package.
 Leaving the default argument `install=T`, ensures that the token will be saved in future R sessions.
 A token can be acquired by emailing, trackingsupport(AT)cdc.gov.
+A token is not required to use this package, but you will experience less throttling and better API support if you have one.
 Further information is available at
 <https://ephtracking.cdc.gov/apihelp>.

 ``` r